Shalrie Joseph: New England

-Joseph was drafted fourteenth overall in the 2002 MLS SuperDraft by the New England Revolution, but did not join the team until the 2003 season, having spent much of 2002 searching for a club overseas and later playing for the New York Freedom of USL D-3 Pro League.
+Joseph was drafted fourteenth overall in the 2002 MLS SuperDraft by the New England Revolution on February 10, 2002, signing with the club on December 2, 2002.
+He did not join the team until the 2003 season, having spent much of 2002 searching for a club overseas and later playing for the New York Freedom of USL D-3 Pro League.
 Upon joining the Revolution, Joseph quickly proved himself to be one of the most talented defensive midfielders in the league.
-He was named to the MLS Best XI in 2005.
+Joseph made his MLS debut on April 19, 2003, coming on as a 46th minute substitute for Daniel Hernández in a 2-1 loss to the Columbus Crew.
+He made his first full Revolution start the following week on April 26 in a 2-1 win over the Dallas Burn.
+Joseph scored his first MLS goal on September 28, 2003 in a 3-2 overtime win over the Columbus Crew.